|

 - If

-you are self-employed and your home is your principal place of business, all
+your home is your principal place of business, all business travel is

 - For